presto-osu/orlis-orcis/orlis/README.md

 ## Open-Source Apps Benchmarks
 ### Apps
 The open-source apps are from F-droid repository.
-They are in the folder "./open_source_benchmarks/apps".
+Tha APKs are in the folder "./open_source_benchmarks/apks".
 There is a number with underscore in the name of each apk; this number is to distinguish apks when they have the same name.

 ### Libraries